 We love watermelon!
 It’s a perfect summer treat.
-It’s also really good for you.
+It’s also super good for you.
 Here are some fast facts about watermelon nutrition you’ll want to know.

-Fresh watermelon is full of disease-fighting lycopene, carotenoids (a powerful antioxidant), fiber, and is an excellent source of vitamin C and a very good source of vitamin A because of its beta carotene.
-These are all important SuperNutrients that are vital to long-term health.
-Some experts even believe that watermelons are a richer source of lycopene than tomatoes.
+Fresh watermelon is full of disease-fighting lycopene, plus other antioxidant carotenoids, fiber, vitamin C, and vitamin A. These are all important SuperNutrients that are vital to long-term health.
+Some experts even believe that some watermelons are a richer source of lycopene than tomatoes.

 You can also add chunks of watermelon to any salad or make it into a salsa for fish or chicken.
 You can even make a tasty, cold watermelon soup.
 Check out our Watermelon Salsa and Cold Fruit Soup recipes for two wonderful, delicious options.